Date of Award

 The findings from this thesis provide for the first time, a comprehensive picture of the complex network of factors associated with the health outcomes of adolescents attending Adventist schools in Australia.
 The findings support the need for age and gender appropriate multi-component interventions and prevention initiatives to promote positive health outcomes in adolescents, with an emphasis on prioritising not only modifiable health behaviours but upstream factors such as CFD and ACEs.

 Craig, B. A. (2019).
-A multi-level investigation of factors predicting the health of adolescents attending a faith-based school system in Australia (Doctoral thesis, Avondale College of Higher Education, Cooranbong, Australia).
+A multi-level investigation of factors predicting the health of adolescents attending a faith-based school system in Australia (Doctoral dissertation, Avondale College of Higher Education, Cooranbong, Australia).
 Retrieved from https://research.avondale.edu.au/theses_phd/16/